stardog-union/stardog-blog/content/posts/2017-blockade-stardog-1.md

 for Stardog Cluster by creating a suite of repeatable chaos tests that we call "controlled chaos".
-The tests help us simulate, quickly diagnose, and fix issues that may arise with Stardog Cluster as a result of unexpected node and network failures.
+The tests help us simulate, quickly diagnose, and fix issues that may arise with Stardog Cluster as a result of unexpected node and network failures---and they help us do all of that in a *repeatable* way.
 The controlled chaos tests supplement our extensive set of unit and integration tests for Stardog.

 When unexpected failures happen in production it is often very difficult to fix